 Companies have begun using UTM parameters on their site’s URLs to generate data tracked by Facebook to Google Analytics.
 This means you can use Google Analytics to track some of the activity on your Facebook ad campaigns.

 Strategies such as using lookalike audiences or retargeting an email list have continued to drive results.
-With privacy updates becoming a norm for the big tech companies, marketers will need to begin focusing on owned data to inform their campaigns.
+With privacy updates becoming a norm for big tech companies, marketers will need to begin focusing on owned data to inform their campaigns.

 With your owned data (such as an email list), you can target lookalike audiences or retarget those very people.